 This interdisciplinary seminar, which focuses on a different topic every year, is offered by the Humanities, Social Science and/or Mathematics and Science faculty.
-Students will examine the topic from different viewpoints to gain a more broaddiscussions and participate actively in class.
+Students will examine the topic from different viewpoints to gain a more broadbased understanding of the subject.
+This seminar requires students to read a variety of material to prepare for class discussions and participate actively in class.
 Prerequisite: Successful completion of ENG 101 or ENG 105 with a C or better.